dovecot/documentation/source/admin_manual/imap_preview.rst

 PREVIEW w/algorithm (deprecated)
 --------------------------------

-This is support for a working draft of RFC 8970, where the preview algorithm could be explicitly requested by the client.
+This is support for a working draft of :rfc:`8970`, where the preview algorithm could be explicitly requested by the client.

 See: `<https://datatracker.ietf.org/doc/draft-ietf-extra-imap-fetch-preview/06/>`_

-This method of accessing the preview is deprecated, and should be replaced by the standard RFC 8970 usage.
+This method of accessing the preview is deprecated, and should be replaced by the standard :rfc:`8970` usage.

 .. versionadded:: v2.3.7
 .. deprecated:: v2.3.15